The Voice Vulnerability

 Also, ensure your company’s internal policies address vishing and provide guidance on engaging with unknown entities on the phone.
 Policies should define what information is safe to share over the phone and how to perform out-of-band verification of a caller's identity.
 It's important to establish what an employee should do if they're suspicious of a caller and how to report an incident through the proper channels.

-Artificial Intelligence and the Future of Vishing
+AI and the Future of Vishing

 Artificial intelligence is making its way into our everyday lives.
 While AI will improve the capabilities of our existing technology, it can also provide an attacker with increased firepower.
 AI-based voice cloning tools are growing in popularity and ease of use.
 These tools allow an attacker to clone a target's voice with an audio clip as short as 10-15 seconds.
 For example, imagine that an attacker cloned the voice of your CEO using publicly available audio from a recent public speaking engagement.
 If that attacker used the voice of your CEO to call someone in your finance department, do you trust that your employee would be able to uncover the scam before wiring money to an offshore account?
 Unfortunately, this is an example of a real-world attack that's happened many times and will continue to be a threat in the future.